I can’t believe it! Robin Williams, the happiest and funniest man of my

 He must be in his 90’s.
 He

-walks at what I would consider a quick pace for his age, but he moves about 3
+walks at what I consider a quick pace for his age, but he moves about 3

 inches a step.
 He looks happy each

-time as I go past him in the early morning.
-It is almost as if that is all he has left to feel good
+time I go past him in the early morning.
+That is all he has left to feel good

 I get more confused.